 Guest Check-out Procedures

-Destin Housekeeping started displaying departure procedures over ten years ago.
+Housekeeping started displaying departure procedures over ten years ago.
 Since then, we have only walked into a few properties that were considered trashed units.
-Our procedures are simple such as removing all trash.
+Our procedures are simple, such as removing all trash.
 This procedure reduced the pest control inside our units and helped the guest gather their belongings.
-We asked the guest not to remove the bed sheets; this procedure reduced the amount of hair on our sheets and abled us to identify damaged linens quickly.
-We ask the guest to maintain dishes daily by supplying ample amounts of dish soap.
+We asked the guest not to remove the bed sheets; this procedure reduced the amount of hair on our sheets and enabled us to identify damaged linens quickly.
+We ask the guest to maintain dishes daily by supplying ample dish soap.
 This procedure meant we would no longer find a dishwasher filled with a week of dirty dishes and minimized pest control.

 Remove all Trash